RespiraWorks/Ventilator/manufacturing/wiring/README.md

 |:--------:|:--------:|
 | ![Blower Control Cable](images/psol_cable.jpg) | [![Blower Control Cable Drawing](images/psol_cable_drawing_image.jpg)](drawings/20210224_psol_cable_drawing.pdf) |

-### Oxygen sensor
+### Oxygen Sensor Cable

-| Cable Image | Cable Drawing (PDF)  |
-|:--------:|:--------:|
-| ![Oxygen Sensor Cable](images/oxygen_sensor_cable.jpg) | [![Oxygen Sensor Cable Drawing](images/oxygen_sensor_cable_drawing_image.jpg)](drawings/20210209_oxygen_sensor_cable_drawing.pdf) |
+This cable connects the Oxygen Sensor to the Interim Board in the PCB stack.

+- Oxygen Sensor Cable:
-- Measure out two 40cm lengths of 26AWG wire, in green and white `[A14]`
+  - 26AWG 40cm in each of green and white `[A14]`
+  - 4x KK series crimp contacts `[A19]`
+  - 2x KK series 3-pin housings `[A18]`
+  - Shrink tubing `[A21]`

+- Instructions:
   - Strip the ends of the wires
   - Using the crimper `[B1]` in position 1, crimp 4x contacts `[A19]` onto the ends of the wires.
-- A proper crimp should crimp the insulation in the lower half and the wire in the upper half of the crimp portion of the contact.
   - Sheathe the length of the wires in 3mm shrink tubing `[A20]` before inserting the ends into housing.
   - Insert the wires into the connector housings `[A18]`, according to the drawing, until they click.
 Pin 1 is marked by a tiny '1' molded into the connector housing.
   - Do a gentle pull test to make sure that the contacts are properly crimped and seated.

+| Cable Image | Cable Drawing (PDF)  |
+|:--------:|:--------:|
+| ![Oxygen Sensor Cable](images/oxygen_sensor_cable.jpg) | [![Oxygen Sensor Cable Drawing](images/oxygen_sensor_cable_drawing_image.jpg)](drawings/20210209_oxygen_sensor_cable_drawing.pdf) |

 > **TODO:** pictures